openfl/OpenFLDevelopersGuide/working-with-sound/playing-sounds.md

 Your application might want to know when a sound stops playing so it can start playing another sound, or clean up some resources used during the previous playback.
 The SoundChannel class dispatches an Event.SOUND_COMPLETE event when its sound finishes playing.
 Your application can listen for this event and take appropriate action, as shown below:

-import flash.events.Event; import flash.media.Sound; import flash.net.URLRequest;
+import openfl.events.Event; import openfl.media.Sound; import openfl.net.URLRequest;

 var snd:Sound = new Sound();